tedhagos/tedhagos.github.com/_posts/2007-3-21-wordpress-notes.md

 ---
 layout: post
 title: Wordpress notes

 description: my notes on how to build wordpress sites. use it as a cms. how to build themes. what skills you need for wordpress applications

+excerpt: The WordPress platform itself is built using PHP, so the more knowledge you have of PHP, the better.
+You also need knowledge on HTML.
+You need not be an expert on PHP and/or HTML  to build a basic WordPress site, you can get started with basic PHP and HTML knowledge, but in order to build a non-trivial application,   you will to more skills other than HTML and PHP.

 categories:
 - php
 - wordpress